modulexcite/kube101/workshop/Lab0/README.md

 ## Set up your kubernetes environment

 For the hands-on labs in this tutorial repository, you will need a kubernetes cluster.
-You can either create one as-a-service from the IBM Cloud Kubernetes Service, use a hosted environment or install one locally on your workstation.
+One option for creating a cluster is to make use of the Kubernetes as-a-service from the IBM Cloud Kubernetes Service as outlined below.

 ### Use the IBM Cloud Kubernetes Service